giovino/tools/readme.md

 * [jless](https://pauljuliusmartinez.github.io/): a command-line JSON viewer written in Rust
 * [jq](https://stedolan.github.io/jq/): a command-line tool to view JSON files written in C
 * [miller](https://miller.readthedocs.io/en/latest/): a command-line tool for querying, shaping, and reformatting data files in various formats including CSV, TSV, JSON, and JSON Lines
 * [sqlitebiter](https://github.com/thombashi/sqlitebiter): is a CLI tool to convert various file formats to a SQLite database file
 * [yj](https://github.com/sclevine/yj): a command-line tool to convert between YAML, TOML, JSON, and HCL written in Golang
 * [yq](https://github.com/mikefarah/yq): a command-line tool to view YAML, JSON and XML files written in Golang

 ## Python

+* [arrow](https://arrow.readthedocs.io/en/latest/):  a Python library that makes it easy to work with dates, times and timestamps
 * [boltons](https://boltons.readthedocs.io/en/latest/index.html): is a set of pure-Python utilities missing from the standard library
 * [cachetools](https://pypi.org/project/cachetools/): is a Python module which provides various memoizing collections and decorators
 * [csvkit](https://csvkit.readthedocs.io/en/latest/): a suite of command-line tools for converting to and working with CSV, the king of tabular file formats
 * [dataset](https://dataset.readthedocs.io/en/latest/): a Python ORM module that makes it easy to interact with sqlite